fantauzzi/CarND-Advanced-Lane-Lines/writeup_template.md

 Method `find_x_gradient()` computes and returns the absolute value of the gradient of a grayscale image in the x direction using `cv2.Sobel()` and a kernel of size 5; result is scaled to have it range between 0 and 255 in every given image.

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial.

 Method `ImageProcessing.position_windows()` indentifies areas in the thresholded image that are more likely to contain pixels from the lane lines.
 Then method `ImageProcessing.fit()` interpolates those pixels with two parabolas, one per lane line.